ayu023ban/Chat-App/README.md

 ## Development

 To set up this App locally, clone this repo to your desktop and install php on your local machine.
 Then in terminal go to the cloned repo and run

 ```
+$ mysql -u [username] -p
+> CREATE DATABASE chatapp;
+> exit;
-$ mysql -u [username] -p > imgphpassignment.sql
+$ mysql -u [username] -p chatapp < chatapp.sql
 ```
 Now run the project in any server like apache2 or php default server.For example to run the project through php default server run the following code.
 ```